danger

 Project Updates

-Design of the other signals on 122nd Avenue (at/near NE Beech St, NE Russell St, NE Broadway St, and NE Multnomah St) is now at 60% complete.
+The design of three other signals on 122nd Avenue (at/near NE Beech St, NE Russell St, NE Broadway St,) is nearing completion, and is in the right-of-way acquisition process.
 Portland City Council voted to accept federal grants distributed by Metro through the Regional Flexible Funding Allocation (RFFA) program which includes $6.4 million for this project.
-Construction is planned for late 2025 at the earliest.
+Construction of these three crossings is planned for the late summer of 2026.
+Crossing summaries can be found below:

 Project Background